biolink/biolink-model/index.md

 # Biolink Model representation

-Biolink Model aims at representing knowledge in a graph form regardless of the graph representation used.
+Biolink Model aims to represent knowledge in a graph form regardless of the graph representation used.

 Following are some recommendations when attempting to use Biolink Model with each style of representation.